Azure/open-service-broker-azure/docs/quickstart-minikube.md

 ### Install Minikube

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your computer.
+For this quickstart guide, you'll want to install Minikube v0.25.

 #### MacOS